Eggnog Pancakes With Sausage

 Finished Product

-It has an eggnog, caramel, maple taste and is so creamy and delicious!
+It has an eggnog, caramel, and maple taste and is so creamy and delicious!
 It makes about 2 cups of syrup.
 Serve warm over pancakes or waffles.
 Enjoy.

 Eggnog Syrup